Jason2B3/DEV_NOTES/JS Notes/JS Notes Part 2.md

 #### POST

-- The second arg for `axios.post()` is a JS object which automatically gets converted to JSON
+- The second arg for `axios.post()` is a JS object which automatically gets converted to JSON This is the body KVP that fetch has
 - Make sure the syntax in that object is in fact JavaScript, and not JSON (common mistake)

 ```js